angarsky/diveintopython/learn/modules.md

 print(f"Current working directory is: {cwd}")
 ```

-In conclusion, modules in Python are very beneficial for code reusability, modularity, and functionality extension.
+In conclusion, modules are very beneficial for code reusability, modularity, and functionality extension.
 They are a great way to simplify coding and make large programs more manageable.

 ## How to Install Python Modules

 Python modules are pre-written code that can be imported to extend the functionalities of the programming language.
 Python provides a convenient mechanism for installing modules and it can be done using pip, a package management tool.

-### Installing Python Modules Using `pip`
+### Installing Modules Using `pip`

 To install a Python module using `pip`, follow these steps: